KAEF-TV: Disputes with Dish Network

 Dish Network and KAEF, via KRCR, had been at odds for quite sometime regarding carriage of the station on the satellite system.
 KRCR was asking for reimbursement and made their feeling public.
 As a result, on December 8, 2013, Dish halted carrying KRCR on their system.
 General manager Andrew Stewart went to the internet at the station's website to share his frustrations with the viewers and called out Dish Network.
 On January 12, 2014, Dish restored KRCR and KAEF and associated stations to its lineup.
 On January 17, 2017, KAEF was once again removed from Dish Network's lineup as part of a new dispute.
 It was returned to Dish at a later date.

 Sale to Sinclair

 On April 21, 2017, Sinclair Broadcast Group announced its purchase of KAEF-TV as part of its $240 million acquisition of Bonten Media Group; the purchase also gave it control of KBVU, KECA-LD, and KEUV-LP.
 The sale was completed on September 1.

 Programming

 KAEF airs much of the same programming as KRCR, sometimes at different times.
 There are also some programs that only air on KAEF while some are only seen on KRCR, as the stations are in different media markets.
-Such programs include The Ellen DeGeneres Show, Dr. Phil, Wheel of Fortune, and Jeopardy!.